tiberius-s/browser-sandbox/readme.md

 5a. ...and to stop serving, press `Ctrl + C` in the same shell you used to start the server

 ### Reference
-Find the template I used [here](https://www.browsersync.io/docs/gulp#gulp-sass-css).
+Find the template I used from Browsersync here[here](https://www.browsersync.io/docs/gulp#gulp-sass-css).

 -ts